 Research on Graduate Education

 The Graduate College provides leadership and research in graduate education to our campus and beyond.
 As a large, public research institution with a rich history of innovation and excellence, Illinois is looked to by our peers and by organizations around the world to help guide future developments and trends.
 We work with our academic programs, institutional peers, and national organizations to build new strategies and align our policies and programming with the changing demands of graduate education in the 21st century.
-In addition to the specific projects below, we provide an overview, resources, and research literature on graduate education.

 The Graduate College has been awarded a grant from the National Science Foundation to study the integration of Massive Open Online Courses (MOOCs) into STEM courses at the University of Illinois.
 In light of the sudden technological changes impacting higher education, the knowledge generated and disseminated as a result of this research project will be critical for informing the rapid, strategic transformation of universities, including the expansion of online graduate education and lifelong learning.
 Pedagogical issues such as the effectiveness of flipped classrooms merged with MOOCs will be explored through rigorous research design, data collection, and analysis.
 The project involves an interdisciplinary team of STEM education experts, including a full-time post-doctoral research assistant.
 The grant will also support a national workshop at the University of Illinois at Urbana-Champaign, which will help to solidify a vision for online graduate and professional education in the 21st century research university.
 The research project and workshop will impact a broad array of critical issues including rapid expansion and greater inclusivity in STEM education and lifelong workforce training and re-training.